aurelia/documentation/English/docs.md

   configureRouter(config){
     config.mapUnknownRoutes(instruction => {
       //check instruction.fragment
-      //set instruction.config.moduleId
+      //return moduleId
     });
   }
 }
 ```

-All you have to do is set the `instruction.config.moduleId` property and you are good to go.
+All you have to do is return a module ID, or a route config object containing a `moduleId` property and you are good to go.
 You can also return a promise from `mapUnknownRoutes` in order to asynchronously determine the destination.

 >**Note:** Though not necessarily related to conventional routing, you may sometimes have a need to asynchronously configure your router.
 For example, you may need to call a web service to get user permissions before setting up routes.
 To do this, return a promise from `configureRouter`.